Obstructive Lung Diseases Overview Practice Questions

 25. What is an acute exacerbation of COPD?

-A state of worsening of chronic obstructive pulmonary disease (COPD).
-Often defined by the need to increase medication and/or escalate care.
+A state of worsening of COPD that is often defined by the need to increase medication and/or escalate care.

-State of airways that causes them to constrict abnormally in response in response to stress or insults (e.g., exercise, inhaled materials such as dust or allergens).
+A state of the airways that causes them to constrict abnormally in response to stress or insults (e.g., exercise, inhaled materials such as dust or allergens).

 A state of abnormally slowed expiration, characterized most commonly by a decrease in FEV1.

-It is a clinical syndrome characterized by airway obstruction, which is partially or completely reversible either spontaneously or with treatment.
+A clinical condition characterized by airway obstruction, which is partially or completely reversible either spontaneously or with treatment.

-A drug that relaxes contractions of the smooth muscle walls of the bronchioles to improve ventilation to the lungs.
+A drug that relaxes contractions of the smooth muscle walls of the bronchioles to improve ventilation in the lungs.
 Pharmacologic bronchodilators are prescribed to improve aeration in asthma, bronchiectasis, bronchitis, and emphysema.

-Abnormal contraction of the smooth muscle of the bronchi, which results into acute narrowing and obstruction.
+The abnormal contraction of the smooth muscle tissues of the bronchi that results in acute narrowing and obstruction.

-A condition in which chronic productive cough is present for at least 3 months per years for at least 2 consecutive years.
+A condition in which a chronic productive cough is present for at least 3 months of the year for at least 2 consecutive years.

-Refers to a disease state of the respiratory system characterized by the presence of the presence of incompletely reversible airflow obstruction.
+A disease state of the respiratory system characterized by the presence of incompletely reversible airflow obstruction.

-A condition characterized by abnormal, permanent enlargement of the airspaces beyond the terminal bronchiole, accompanied by destruction of the walls of airspace without fibrosis.
+A condition characterized by abnormal, permanent enlargement of the airspaces beyond the terminal bronchioles, accompanied by destruction of the walls of airspace without fibrosis.

 Oxygen delivered at concentrations exceeding 21% to increase the amount circulating within the blood.